ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why slow growth builds real skill.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the myth of viral shortcuts.

 ---